reactjs/react-a11y/README.md

     - `DOMNode : object?` - the violating DOMNode as rendered to the browser DOM, this is only available on when `react-a11y` is running in the browser.
-    - `url : string` - The url to a webpage explaining the reason why to listen to this rule.
+    - `url : string?` - The url to a webpage explaining why this rule is important
     The default reporter displays all the information it can, but listens to the deprecated options `includeSrcNode`, `warningPrefix` and `throwErro and `throwError`.